hinto-janai/festival/src/README.md

 ---

-## Threads
+## Overview
 <div align="center">

-The relationship between the main threads and the data.
-They communicate via `crossbeam_channels`.
+The relationship between the main threads and data.
+Threads communicate via `crossbeam_channels`.

 <img src="assets/images/diagram/overview.png" width="66%"/>

 </div>

+### Collection
+This is the core data structure that holds the user's entire music _collection_.

+`Artist`'s, `Album`'s, `Song`'s, art, metadata, relational data, it's all here.

+The actual _audio data_ is not stored, rather a `PATH` to where that particular `Song` can be found is saved, album art bytes on the other hand _is_ saved (after being resized).

+`Collection`'s lifetime is as long as `Festival` is open, or until a reset is requested.

+After initial creation, `Collection` is permanently wrapped in an `Arc` such that all threads can have fast access to it while disallowing any mutation.

 ### Kernel
-`Kernel` acts as the coordinator for all other threads.
+`Kernel` is the coordinator for all other threads.
 If ownership of any long-lived data is required, `Kernel` is most likely the one to have it.
 Mutable access to shared data is also restricted to `Kernel`.
 When any thread needs to mutate something (or really do anything), they usually need to go through `Kernel` first.

 Each thread in the system only has one `Sender/Receiver` channel pair, all sending/receiving to & from `Kernel`.
 Although, `Kernel` is the exception, it has channels to send and receive from _all_ threads.